Howard Johnson's: New chains and a changing public

-In the 1930s, H.D.
-Johnson bought the Wayland Red Coach Grill and used it as the model for a new concept, a more upscale steakhouse restaurant chain called Red Coach Grills.

-While they had some success, they were not sufficiently profitable.
-Eventually, the last 15 Red Coach Grills were sold in 1983 to a company executive who closed them.

 In 1969, Johnson again tried a new restaurant concept, Ground Round.
-It was successful.
-Although not a Howard Johnson's restaurant, the Ground Round chain was company-owned and franchised, thus increasing the Howard Johnson Company profit.
+Although not a Howard Johnson's restaurant, the Ground Round chain was company-owned and franchised, thus increasing the Howard Johnson Company's profit.

 The 28 flavors of ice cream and piggybank-sensitive meal prices made it possible to lure families.
-The company also started some child-friendly promotions.
-One was a birthday club.
-Children signed up in advance and were sent birthday cards redeemable for a free meal, a cake, and in some locations, balloons and lollipops.
-Family members’ meals were charged at normal rates.
-The Springfield, New Jersey restaurant sent out 10,000 cards one year; the location had a 50 percent return on those who came to take advantage of the birthday offer.
+The company also started some child-friendly promotions, including a birthday club in which children who signed up in advance were sent birthday cards redeemable for a free meal, a cake, and in some locations, balloons and lollipops.
 Children’s menus were an attractive staple of Howard Johnson’s.
 In addition to offering kid-friendly food at lower prices, industrial designer John Alcott’s firm created a variety of menus that kept the kids entertained.
-Some were maps of the United States, one was a guide to the metric system.
-Another menu could be converted to a mask if string was added at home.
+Some included maps of the United States, and one was a guide to the metric system.
+Another menu could be converted to a mask if a string was added.
 Howard Johnson’s also held contests.
 If a person submitted proof via a check-off coupon that they had sampled all 28 flavors of ice cream, the next ice cream cone was free.

+In the early 1970s, the company suffered from several infamous incidents at its properties.
+The first of these was a fire, set on 23 July 1971 on the 12th floor of the Howard Johnson's Motor Lodge in New Orleans.
+Six people were killed by smoke and toxic gases, including four members of a visiting family and a security guard who was attempting to rescue guests.
+On 7 January 1973, Mark Essex used the hotel's roof as a sniper's perch, killing nine people and injuring 12 others.
+On 8 November 1974, singer-actress Connie Francis was attacked at the Howard Johnson's Lodge in Jericho, New York.
+She was raped and nearly suffocated after her attacker threw a heavy mattress on her.
+She subsequently sued the motel chain for its lapse in security and won a $2.5 million judgment, one of the largest such judgments at the time.
+This incident led to significant reforms in hotel security.
+For example, upon learning of this incident, Norwegian inventor Tor Sørnes was inspired to invent the first keycard lock.